Do I have OCD? A Free Online OCD Test for Screening OCD Symptoms

 2) For many people with obsessive compulsive disorder, taking online tests can become a compulsion.
 The internet makes it really easy to keep finding more quizzes whenever and wherever.
 If someone is repeatedly taking quizzes to gain a sense of safety (a reassurance-seeking behavior) it may be a sign that taking online tests has become a compulsion.

 3) Results from an online quiz should not be taken as a diagnosis.
 Only a licensed mental health professional (psychologist, social worker, counselor, psychiatrist or other trained medical professional) with relevant experience and training can make this determination.
 Compared to an online quiz, their diagnostic process involves extended time, a comprehensive assessment, and detailed diagnostic tools that have been validated.

-With all of this in mind, we know that it can be extremely hard to know where to start when you suspect you may have OCD.
-Below are some thoughtful screenings created by licensed professionals (or adapted from their work).
+Are there any free tests of OCD symptoms online that are helpful?With all of this in mind, we know that it can be extremely hard to know where to start when you suspect you may have OCD.
+Leading OCD experts on the NOCD clinical team, Dr. Jamie Feusner and Dr. Stephanie Lonsway, created a brief screener to help you determine if you have OCD symptoms.
 These results can be shared with your mental health providers to help you make informed decisions about your health:

 If you or someone you know is struggling with OCD, you can schedule a free call today with the NOCD clinical team to learn more about how a licensed therapist can help.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.